layer5io/istio-service-mesh-workshop/lab-9/README.md

 There is one more part to SPIFFE identity, and that's a signing authority.
 This a CA certificate with a SPIFFE identify with _no_ path component.
+We can use openssl to verify the certificate with the CA using the command below:

 ```
 openssl verify -CAfile root-cert.pem cert-chain.pem